beetbox/confuse/README.rst

 -  Look for configuration files in **platform-specific paths**.
 Like ``$XDG_DATA_HOME`` or ``~/.config`` on Unix; “Application Support” on Mac OS X; ``%APPDATA%`` on Windows.
-Your program gets its own directory, which you can use to store additional (non-configuration) data.
+Your program gets its own directory, which you can use to store additional data.
 You can transparently create this directory on demand if, for example, you need to initialize the configuration file on first run.
+And an environment variable can be used to override the directory's location.

 -  Integration with **command-line arguments** via `argparse`_ or `optparse`_
    from the standard library.
 Use argparse's declarative API to allow command-line options to override configured defaults.

-And what it will do (some not-yet-implemented goals):

--  Customizable configuration file locations using environment variables.

 Using Confit
 ------------